OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing: Introduction

 \textbf{Origins of non-predictability}: We show that non-predictability and fading result from aliasing in the DD domain, and we describe how aliasing occurs when the channel delay spread is greater than the delay period, or the channel Doppler spread is greater than the Doppler period.
 Fundamental understanding of aliasing leads to the \emph{crystalline decomposition}, which is a canonical decomposition of the effective channel response filter into a predictable component and a non-predictable component.
 The crystallization condition holds if and only if the non-predictable component vanishes.

 \textbf{Benefits of predictability}: Given the I/O response at one DD domain point in a frame, it is possible to predict the I/O response at all other points in the frame.
 Predictability implies that the received power profile is flat (no fading), that we have engineered a two-dimensional Gaussian channel.
 We illustrate the practical benefits of predictability by evaluating BER performance as a function of the received SNR.
 We first suppose that channel estimation is perfect in order to understand the impact of fading.
-We show that performance is superior in the crystalline regime, that performance approaches that of TDM as the Doppler period shrinks, and that performance approaches that of FDM as the delay period shrinks.
-We then evaluate performance when we do not have the fine delay-Doppler resolution necessary for accurate channel estimation, and as a consequence, model-dependent approaches fail.
+We show that performance is superior in the crystalline regime, that performance approaches that of {Time Domain Modulation (TDM)} as the Doppler period shrinks, and that performance approaches that of {Frequency Domain Modulation (FDM)} as the delay period shrinks. {Note that information is carried by TD pulses in TDM and by FD pulses in FDM.} We then evaluate performance when we do not have the fine delay-Doppler resolution necessary for accurate channel estimation, and as a consequence, model-dependent approaches fail.
 We show that in the crystalline regime, model-free operation is successful, and that performance is only slightly worse than performance with perfect knowledge of the effective channel.
 We also describe how better transmit and receive filters serve to extend the range of reliable operation.